i-e-b/StreamDb/README.md

 # StreamDb

-A minimalist database that uses only Streams as storage, and can survive power loss and data corruption
+A minimalist database that uses only Streams as storage, and can survive power loss and data corruption.
+This is working, but don't use it for anything important without significant testing.

 ## The plan: